-This packaged power system is designed to automatically provide standby power to unattended loads during electrical outages.
-Upon an interruption of normal electrical service this packaged power systems electrical control circuits will automatically start the engine.
+This package power system is designed to automatically provide standby power to unattended loads during electrical outages.
+Upon an interruption of normal electrical service this package power system electrical control circuits will automatically start the engine.
 The generator will produce electrical power and the Automatic Transfer Switch (A.T.S.) will automatically transfer the electrical loads to the engine-generator set.
-Upon restoration of normal electrical service the emergency transfer switch will sense return of the normal commercial power.
-The Automatic Transfer Switch will retransfer the load back to normal commercial power source.
-The engine control circuits will begin a 3 minute cool-down cycle, after which the fuel supply will be shut off and the engine ignition system disabled.
+Upon restoration of normal electrical service the A.T.S. will sense return of the normal commercial power and retransfer the load back to normal commercial power source.
+The engine control circuits will shut off the fuel supply and the engine ignition system.

-These packaged power systems consist of two major components:
+These package power systems consist of two major components:

-1) AUTOMATIC TRANSFER SWITCH
+1) WINCO AUTOMATIC TRANSFER SWITCH